bartoszputek/poker-master-tool/README.md

 ## Installation

-To install the application you should have installed Node 16 version.
+To install the application you should have installed Node 16 version, make and g++ complier.

 Next, follow consecutive commands: